 - Flip Color Ramp

-Flips the gradient, inverting the values of the color ramp.
+Flips the gradient, mirroring the positions of the stops.

 - Distribute Stops from Left

 Distribute the stops so that every step has the same space to the right.
 This is mostly useful when used with Constant interpolation mode.